JamesSkemp/words/content/post/ghost-in-the-shell-2-innocence---scene-6-batous-safe-house.md

 +++
-title = "Ghost in the Shell 2: Innocence - Scene 6: Batou's Safe House" summary = "Transcript of scene 6 of the movie Ghost in the Shell 2: Innocence." draft = false comments = true date = "2006-08-08T21:16:00-05:00"
+title = "Ghost in the Shell 2: Innocence - Scene 6: Batou's Safe House" description = "Transcript of scene 6 of the movie Ghost in the Shell 2: Innocence." draft = false comments = true date = "2006-08-08T21:16:00-05:00"